flux-framework/rfc/spec_13.rst

 Obtain the maximum length (including terminating NULL) of KVS name, key, value, and id strings.
-Upon success, the PMI library SHALL set the value of ``length`` to the maximum name length for the requested parameter.
+Upon success, the PMI library SHALL set the value of :c:var:`length` to the maximum name length for the requested parameter.

 Errors: